Psychology of Character RFP Winners

 Theology of Character RFP Winners

 We are excited to announce the winners of our Theology of Character funding competition.
 These eight outstanding research projects were selected from 60 initial proposals.
-We look forward to the cutting edge research that will be carried out over the next year, as this research will make important new contributions in the theological study of character and issues related to the virtues and the vices.
 Congratulations to the following scholars who were awarded grants through this competition:

 “Humility: A Study in Analytic Moral Theology”